tbradbury/learning-site/md-posts/kubernetes-local.md

 order: 8
 ---

 To get a better understanding of kubernetes we are going to deploy our tutorial site to a local Kubernetes cluster.
-We will then add a basic api that can be only access from with in the cluster by the site.
+We will then add a basic api that can be accessed only from within the cluster by the site.

 ## Local Kubernetes cluster

 We have a couple of options for this, one is **[Minikube](https://minikube.sigs.k8s.io/docs/start/)**.
 We will however be using **[Docker Desktops](https://www.docker.com/products/docker-desktop)** built in Kubernetes cluster, you just need to turn it on in the preferences.

 We have already put our tutorial-site into a docker image.
 See [Build Docker Image](/posts/build-docker-image).

 To deploy and run this image in our local Kubernetes cluster we need to give it a version number.
 We can do this in 2 ways.

-1) If we already have the image create we can tag it `docker tag local-tutorial-site movie-api:1.0.0`
+1) If we already have the image created we can tag it `docker tag local-tutorial-site movie-api:1.0.0`
-2) We can build it again with tag `docker build -t local-tutorial-site:1.0.0 .`
+2) We can build it again with a tag `docker build -t local-tutorial-site:1.0.0 .`

 I'm going to create a new folder called `local-ts-kube` and cd into it.
 Here we will put all the kubernetes resource definition YAML files that will tell our cluster what we are deploying and how they should be set up.
-We will start with a `local.yaml` for a tutorial-site app:
+We will start with a `local.yaml` for our tutorial-site app:

 ```
 apiVersion: apps/v1